CosmoStat/Tutorials/presentation_tips.md

 : **My Tip:** remember that you are **not giving the talk to yourself**.
 You are talking to people, with their professional and personal histories, culture, beliefs, difficulties, of which you typically know very little.
 If in doubt, just avoid it.
 There are *other ways* to make your talk more *fun*: **consider instead playing with design, voice and your story telling**.

-## How long?

-How long can your talk be?
-How much time do you have to prep?

-It will be a **compromise**:
-- maybe you won’t have time to check everything
-- maybe there is no need to check everything (you may be instructed  not to spend too much time preparing)
-- maybe you have to (job interview).

-The more you get confident with choices you have, the more efficient you will become in reaching your goal without wasting time.

-Negative
-: **Important:** if you are given X minutes, you have to reach your conclusion in X minutes.

-✅Ask in advance.

-✅Decide in advance how long you can spend on Introduction / Development / Conclusions.

-✅Check the time during your talk to make sure you can adapt.

-✅May ask for a warning 5 minutes before.

-✅Give up on saying everything.

-❌Complain about lack of time.

-❌You are still in your Introduction after > X/3 minutes.

-❌*Time is up so I'll talk faster.*

-❌*Time is up so I'll go fast on all the remaining 20 slides.*  If you are 5 minutes from the end and you still have several slides,  going fast through plots/slides/caveats won't help, it just makes the audience more aware that you screwed up your talk.
-It shouldn't happen, but if it does, keep control, **skip slides entirely and just say your final message**.
-Make sure the audience understands at least that.

-❌Chair tells me time is up but I'll continue anyway.

 ## How?